denghz/denghz.github.io/_posts/2019-04-08- 'Theorem Proof' in Haskell.md

 ### Beyond the Naturals

-We have just described the "Equal" of Naturals, but how to describe "Equal" of any value ?
+We have just described the "Equal" of Naturals, but how to describe "Equal" of any value?

 ```haskell
 data Equal :: * -> * -> * where